Commonly quoted ‘alternatives’ to registration

 ‘Poor man’s copyright’ and other solutions.

-We are sometimes asked about alternatives to a registration with Copyright Witness.
-Historically there has been a lot of myth and assumption about copyright evidence, but it is precisely because of the poor provision of so called alternatives
+Historically there has been a lot of myth and assumption about copyright evidence, and methods to protect your rights; but it is precisely because of the poor provision of these methods that this service was established.
+Unfortunately many of these are widely quoted as solutions even today.

 Any system where you retain the evidence yourself is very weak as it provides no independent evidence, and means that a court or tribunal would only have your word that you actually placed the work in the envelope at the time of posting.